StephanHCB/go-mailer-service/README.md

 _I have implemented a few lines of
 [middleware to always add the request id header to the response](https://github.com/StephanHCB/go-campaign-service/blob/master/web/middleware/requestidinresponse/addresponseheader.go)._

+_I am not particularly happy with the way the request id is constructed in this middleware.
+It constructs it from the hostname followed by a counter.
+While fine for logging, if a bit lengthy, this becomes a problem when you wish to expose the request id to end users or api clients in error messages and responses.
+- It exposes your internal host names.
+If your service runs in a kubernetes pod in production, then this isn't much of an issue, though.
+- It is prone to errors when receiving support requests.
+End users may misread the number and you have no way to validate it.
+For these reasons, I prefer the request id to be made up of a random hex string of, say, 8 or 12 characters (depending on throughput).
+The code is easily adapted, of course._

 Another available tracing middleware for chi is [go-chi/httptracer](https://github.com/go-chi/httptracer), which integrates OpenTracing via [opentracing/opentracing-go](https://github.com/opentracing/opentracing-go).